marionkd/Portfolio/README.md

 # About
-I'm a technical author and trainer with 20+ years’ experience creating clear, user-focused documentation across NHS, SaaS, and cloud platforms.
+I am a technical author and trainer with 20+ years’ experience creating clear, user-focused documentation across different sectors and different platforms.
 I specialize in editorial precision, compliance standards, and translating complex systems into accessible content.
-Skilled in Python, SQL, Power BI, and Microsoft 365, I deliver structured, scalable documentation that supports onboarding, accreditation, and process automation.
+Able to use Python, SQL, VBA Power BI, Power Automate and Microsoft 365, I deliver structured, scalable documentation that supports onboarding, accreditation, and process automation.

 # Documentation Examples
 All work that I have created is confidential, but I have uploaded a sample selection for perusal.
 I have used the same template to show a consistent theme, but any template style can be used.
 All work has been redacted where necessary.